Associate Professor Lia Bryant

-Bryant, L and Livholts, M (forthcoming) Location and Unlocation: Examining Gender and Telephony through Autoethnographic Textual and Visual Methods, International Journal of Qualitative Methods, Accepted 2nd February, 2013.
+Bryant, L and Livholts, M. (2013) Location and Unlocation: Examining Gender and Telephony through Autoethnographic Textual and Visual Methods, International Journal of Qualitative Methods, 12, pp.403-419.

 Bryant, L. and Jaworski, K (2012) Minding the Gaps: Examining skill shortages in Australian rural non-agricultural workplaces, Journal of Management and Organisation, 18, 4, 499-515.